Oil firms hope debt will spur projects in Spain, Greece

 But the Euro zone debt crisis has made governments have another look at the oil potentially lurking in their own backyards.

-"It's an open discussion whether there should be any drilling in the Mediterranean, but there are policy decisions being made because when the economy starts to look fragile natural resources are a very good answer," said Rob Jones, head of Mediterranean assets at Cairn Energy (CNE.L).
+"It's an open discussion whether there should be any drilling in the Mediterranean, but there are policy decisions being made because when the economy starts to look fragile natural resources are a very good answer," said Rob Jones, head of Mediterranean assets at Cairn Energy.

 Cairn acquired five blocks to explore in the Gulf of Valencia near the Spanish island of Ibiza last year and Jones said he was hopeful the company would obtain environmental licences to begin drilling by 2015.